tadmccorkle/markdown.nvim/README.md

 ### Table of contents

+A table of contents (TOC) is created from the top-level ATX and setext headings of markdown buffers.

-The `:MDInsertToc` command adds a table of contents (TOC) for the current markdown buffer by inserting (normal mode) or replacing selected lines (visual mode).
-The TOC is based on ATX and setext headings.
+The `:MDInsertToc [max_level] [markers]` command adds a TOC by inserting (normal mode) or replacing selected lines (visual mode).
+Optional arguments can be provided to set the max heading level to include and the list markers to alternate through for each heading level.

 #### Omit sections and headings <!-- toc omit heading -->